sunnypurewal/hittp/README.md

 ```

 ## Web Crawling
 hittp is especially useful when making many requests to one host.
-Requests will be queued and the same host will not be hit more than once every 3 seconds.
+Requests will be queued and the same host will not be hit more than once every `options.delay_ms`.
 This ensures that the website you are crawling is not overloaded with requests.
-It also means that a list of URLs for a single host will take `3*urls.length` seconds to iterate.
 ```
 const hittp = require("hittp")
-const urls = /* Some long list of URLs */ for (let url of urls) {
+const urls = /* Some long list of URLs */ const options = {
+  delay_ms: 3000
+}
+for (let url of urls) {
   if (typeof(url) === "string") url = hittp.str2url(url)
-  hittp.stream(url).then((httpstream) => {
+  hittp.stream(url, options).then((httpstream) => {
     const file = fs.createWriteStream(`./${url.pathname}.html`)
     httpstream.pipe(file)
   })
 }
 ```

+Given a long list of URLs from many domains, hittp can fetch many webpages at once while still respecting each server's delay.
+This is a key aspect of building a web crawler and hittp takes care of it.

 ## str2url
 When you want to convert a string into a URL object with protocol, host, path automatically added.
+This will return `null` if it detects an invalid URL.
 ```
 const hittp = require("hittp")